-In the northeastern corner of Louisiana, TPL is leading an effort to plant trees at the Tensas National Wildlife Refuge.
-When fully grown, the trees will sequester hundreds of thousands of tons of carbon dioxide, which is the equivalent of taking more than 100,000 cars off the roads.
+In the northeastern corner of Louisiana, we have led efforts to plant 3.6 million trees at the Tensas National Wildlife Refuge.
+When fully grown, these trees will sequester hundreds of thousands of tons of carbon dioxide, which is the equivalent of taking more than 100,000 cars off the roads.
 The Tensas region used to be home of some of the largest stands of lowland hardwood forests in the southeastern United States, but the land was completely logged more than 70 years ago.